Skip to content

 Copy Dataset

-This will open a new dialog for the user to specify the "Destination".
-The "Destination" will be the location of the copied dataset.
-The "Source" will be set by default to the current dataset card you've selected.
-However, you can also modify the location here.
-In the example below, the original dataset is the "Source" which is the "Coffee Cup" dataset from the "Sample Project".
-The copied dataset will be placed as specified in the "Destination" fields.
+This will open a new dialog for the user to specify the dataset source and destination.
+The destination will be the location of the copied dataset.
+The source is the current location of the dataset.
+The source is set by default to the current dataset card you've selected.
+In the example below, the source is set to the "Coffee Cup" dataset from "Sample Project".
+The copied dataset will be placed as specified in the destination fields.
 By default a new dataset container will be created in the specified project.
-However, you can create a dataset container before copying and specify this dataset container in the "Destination" fields.
+However, you can also create a dataset container before copying and specify this dataset container in the destination fields.

 Copy Dataset Options